transentis/bptk_py/docs/usage/limitations.rst

 Limitations
 ###########

-Currently the BPTK_Py framework is geared towards our own need and has a number of limitations - we are happy to extend it.
-Please let us what you need so that we can prioritize our activities, you can reach us at `support@transentis.com <mailto:support@transentis.com>`_
+Currently the BPTK_Py framework is geared towards our own need and has a number of limitations.
+We are more than happy to extend the framework to suit YOUR need, so please let us what you need so that we can prioritize our activities.
+You can reach us at `support@transentis.com <mailto:support@transentis.com>`_

 Here are the known limitations: